What is Product Context?

 You: "Add a feature for team collaboration" AI: "I'll add real-time collaborative editing, presence indicators, and a commenting system..."

-You: "Add a feature for team collaboration" AI (queries Brief): "I see we decided against real-time collaboration in Decision #42 because it's not core to our solo-founder ICP.
+You: "Add a feature for team collaboration" AI (navigated by Brief): "I see we decided against real-time collaboration in Decision #42 because it's not core to our solo-founder ICP.
 Our personas are primarily individual users.
 Did you want to revisit that decision, or focus on async collaboration instead?"

 Getting Started